 John Donne as a Love Poet

-John Donne’s love poems cover a wide range of feelings from extreme physical passion to spiritual love, and express varied moods ranging from a mood of cynicism and contempt to one of faith and acceptance.
+John Donne’s love poems cover a wide range of feelings from extreme physical passion to spiritual love and express varied moods ranging from a mood of cynicism and contempt to one of faith and acceptance.
 Hence, it is difficult to classify them with any exactness.
 Moreover, they were not written at any one period but over a number of years and were published for the first time in 1633, in one volume, entitled “Songs and Sonnets”.

 Donne’s greatness as a love poet arises from the fact that his poetry covers a wider range of emotions than that of any previous poet, and that it is not bookish but is rooted in his personal experiences.
-His love experiences were wide and varied and so is the emotions range of his love-poetry.
-He had love affairs with a number of women, some of them lasting and permanent, others only of a short duration.
+His love experiences were wide and varied and so is the emotional range of his love-poetry.
+He had love affairs with a number of women, some of them lasting and permanent, others only of short duration.

-The Anniversary Analysis
+Analysis of The Anniversary

 All Kings, and all their favourites